quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 can extract the server ID from the connection ID of each incoming packet and route that packet accordingly.

-However, once the routing decision has been made, the load balancer MAY associate the 4-tuple or connection ID with the decision.
+However, once a routing decision has been made, the load balancer MAY associate the 4-tuple or connection ID with the decision.
 This has two
 advantages: